lupoglaz/DeepLocalProteinDocking/scripts/Results/README.md

 2. Measures lrmsd of the top 2000 decoys
 3. Measures the quality of clusters

 In the paper we do not use clustering and instead only second step is useful.
+Take into account, that DockerParser returns lrmsd for all 2000 generated conformations, but in the table we take the minimum of the first 1000 only (line 326 *PlotBenchmark.py*).

 This scripts outputs many things, but the paper shows the comparison with ClusPro only.
 The table in the end should look like this: